JRCSTU/wltp/README.rst

 ---------------
-In order to maintain the algorithm stable, a lot of effort has been put to setup a series of test-case and metrics to check the sanity of the results and to compare them with the Heinz-db tool or other datasets.
+In order to maintain the algorithm stable, a lot of effort has been put to setup a series of test-case and metrics to check the sanity of the results and to compare them with the Heinz-db tool or other datasets included in the project.
 These tests can be found in the :file:`wltp/test/` folders.

 Below are are some representative diagrams that track the behavior and conformance of the project.
-The code for generating diagrams these metrics is located in :file:`docs/pyplot/` folder.
+The actual code for generating diagrams for these metrics is in :class:`wltp.plots` and it is invoked by scripts in the :file:`docs/pyplot/` folder.

 Mean Engine-speed / PMR
 ^^^^^^^^^^^^^^^^^^^^^^^
+First the mean engine-speed of vehicles are compared with access-db tool, grouped by PMRs:

 .. plot:: pyplots/pmr_n_scatter.py

+Both tools generate the same rough engine speeds.
+There is though a trend for this project to produce lower rpm's as the PMR of the vehicle increases.
+But it is difficult to tell what each vehicle does isolated.

+The same information is presented again but now each vehicle difference is drawn with an arrow:

 .. plot:: pyplots/pmr_n_arrows.py

+It can be seen now that this project's calculates lower engine-speeds for classes 1 & 3 but the trend is reversed for class 2.

+Below the mean-engine-speeds of each class are drawn against the mean gear used, grouped by class-parts (so that, for instance, a class3 vehicle corresponds to 3 points on the diagram):

+.. plot:: pyplots/gears_n_arrows_class_1.py
+.. plot:: pyplots/gears_n_arrows_class_2.py
+.. plot:: pyplots/gears_n_arrows_class_3.py